 Pros of Working in a Small Company

 1. You actually know and can engage with your coworkers.
-When employed with a small company, many life science professionals get to know and bond with their colleagues.
-At this size, many employers can maintain their company culture, which might include having an open, relaxed, or fun environment.
+When employed with a small company, many life sciences professionals get to know and bond with their colleagues.
+At this size, many employers can maintain their company culture, which might include having an open, relaxed or fun environment.

 3. They can be innovative and implement changes quickly.
 Smaller companies can generally be more nimble than larger ones.
 Because there aren’t as many people or decision makers involved, its more common for them to make changes and execute the changes quickly.

 Cons of Working in a Small Company